AndrewGibbs/PathFinder/docs/joss_paper/paper.md

 ### Comparison with other software

-To the author's best knowledge, the only other software packages that can efficiently evaluate oscillatory integrals are Mathematica's `NIntegrate` function, when used with the `LevinRule` option [@NIntegrate], and the Fortan `cuspint` package [@KiCoHo:00].
-We now briefly compare these packages against `PathFinder`.
+To the best knowledge of the author, there are only a handful of other software packages which can efficiently evaluate oscillatory integrals.
+We now compare these to PathFinder.

 ### Mathematica's `NIntegrate`
 - This is a built-in function of Wolfram Mathematica [@NIntegrate], based on the Levin method (see for e.g. [@DeHuIs:18, Section 3.3]).